-Bleeding down in hemoglobin is a kind of limbo dance for the patient involved.
+Bleeding and trickling down in hemoglobin is a kind of limbo dance with the patient.
 How low can you go?
 Here’s a case report on a trauma patient with a hemoglobin of 0,7 g/dL(!) yielding a hematocrit of 2.2%(!).
-O neg blood wasn’t available, and for some reason, blood matching wasn’t ready before 10 hours into his surgery before finally getting blood transfusions.
-Not only did he survive those 10 hours – his arterial blood gas numbers remained largely normal, with a base excess of -4.
+O neg blood wasn’t available.
+And due to complicated blood matching PRBC wasn’t ready before 10 hours into his surgery.
+Not only did he survive those 10 hours with extreme anaemia – his arterial blood gas numbers remained largely normal, with a base excess of -4.

 So, we don’t need blood transfusions anymore?